Kexine/iml-project/task_4/README.md

 The task description can be found in [task_description.pdf](task_description.pdf).

+## Results

+Our model achieved an accuracy of 69.86% on the public part of the test set and 69.71% on the private part.
+The hard baseline was at 68.8% accuracy.

 ## Report

 The following report describes the approach that led to our solution.